joshuacgunn/dungeoncrawler/README.md

 - Player stats having an impact on gameplay
 - A way for the player to move around in a dungeon
 - ~~Implement ticks for updating certain events regardless of player input/current state~~ - Added as of 4/21
+- A proper GUI instead of the terminal
 - And more to come...
 _*Regardless of whether something is crossed out, I will continue changing all of these_
 # Disclaimer